-But why should be rejoice on this day especially?
-Why is this the particular day that the Lord has made?
+Curious – but accepting… I didn’t question this habit, tradition, priority.
+But why, as the hymn has it, is ‘this’ the particular day that the Lord has made?
 And why does Sunday sometimes take the title “The Lord’s Day”, as it does in Singing the Faith?

 However, the very day itself has also been seen as an important expression of Christian faith.
 Traditionally the first day of the week, Sunday recalls two key faith events.

 - First, the beginning of God’s work with us – the first day of creation when “God said, ‘Let there be light’, and there was light…” (Genesis 1: 1-5)